I successfully completed the Coursera Machine Learning online course!

 Unsupervised Learning

 We use unsupervised learning to build models that help us understand our data better.
-We discuss the k-Means algorithm for clustering that enable us to learn groupings of unlabeled data points.
+We discuss the k-Means algorithm for clustering that enables us to learn groupings of unlabeled data points.

 Dimensionality Reduction

-In this module, we introduce Principal Components Analysis, and show how it can be used for data compression to speed up learning algorithms as well as for visualizations of complex datasets.
+In this module, we introduce Principal Components Analysis and show how it can be used for data compression to speed up learning algorithms and for visualizing complex datasets.

 Week 9